 Rosh Hashanah is a special festival which celebrates Jewish New Year.
 It literally means 'head of the year'.

-The festival lasts for two days and this year it starts on Friday 18 September.
+The festival lasts for two days and in 2021 it starts on Monday 6 September.

 This is because the dates of Jewish festivals come from the Hebrew Calendar, so the Jewish New Year begins in autumn, as opposed to on 1 January.